 \subsection{Experimental Setup}

-\textbf{Setup.} We use PyTorch~\cite{pytorch} and Transformers~\cite{transformers} libraries for implementations and use the weights of the pre-trained models in Transformers~\cite{transformers}.
-We evaluate the performance of compressing the pre-trained BERT~\cite{bert} and DistilBERT~\cite{distilbert} models on GLUE~\cite{glue}, SQuAD v1.1~\cite{squadv11}, and v2~\cite{squadv20} under diverse compression rates.
+\mybf{Setup.} We use PyTorch~\citep{pytorch}, and the weights of the pretrained models in Transformers~\citep{transformers}.
+We evaluate the performance of compressing the pretrained BERT~\citep{bert} and DistilBERT~\citep{distilbert} models on GLUE~\citep{glue}, SQuAD v1.1~\citep{squadv11}, and v2~\citep{squadv20} under diverse compression rates.
 We use FLOPs as a compression measure which is computed on the average sequence length of each dataset.
 We report the compression rate as ratio of the removed number of FLOPs after pruning.
-We use NVIDIA GeForce GTX 1080 Ti for all experiments.
+We use NVIDIA 1080 Ti for all experiments.

-\textbf{Hyperparameters.} We use 100K tokens from the training dataset as a sample dataset and use the pre-trained tokenizers in Transformers~\cite{transformers} for counting.
-The size of the sample dataset is quite small compared to the GLUE and SQuAD datasets, e.g. around 0.64\% of the MNLI~\cite{mnli} dataset.
-We fix the random seed and report the average performance of the 5 runs; we use random seeds from 0 to 4 for all experiments.
-We use a temperature $\gamma=2$ for the softmax function $s_{\gamma}$ in Equation~\eqref{eq:kl}.
-We use coefficients $\lambda \in \{0.00025, 1\}$ and $\mu=64$ for scoring in Equations~\eqref{eq:nscore} and~\eqref{eq:hscore}.
+\mybf{Hyperparameters.} We use 100K tokens from the training dataset as a sample dataset, and exploit the pretrained tokenizers in Transformers~\citep{transformers} for counting.
+The size of the sample dataset is small compared to the GLUE and SQuAD datasets, e.g. around 0.64\% of MNLI~\citep{mnli} dataset.
+We fix random seeds from 0 to 4 and report the average performance of the 5 runs.
+We use two combinations of hyperparameters $(\gamma, \lambda, \mu) \in \{ (2, 0, 64), (2, 0.00025, 64)\}$ for all experiments of \method.